 Border TipsThere are two border crossings—at Tijuana-San Ysidro and at Otay Mesa, just east of Tijuana International Airport and south of SR 117 (Otay Mesa Road).
 U.S. Customs and Border Protection offices are open 24 hours daily.
 Mexican customs offices are open Mon.-Fri.
 8 a.m.-9 p.m., Sat.
 8-5.
 Both crossings are open to travelers daily 24 hours.

-The Tijuana-San Ysidro border crossing complex is in the midst of an ongoing major renovation scheduled for completion in 2019.
-The major change for U.S. citizens visiting for the day on foot was the 2015 opening of the Puerta Este Mexico-San Ysidro Mexican customs facility, which replaced the former pedestrian walkway into Mexico.
+The Tijuana-San Ysidro border crossing complex recently completed a $740 million renovation.
+The major change for U.S. citizens visiting for the day on foot was the opening of the Puerta Este Mexico-San Ysidro Mexican customs facility, which replaced the former pedestrian walkway into Mexico.
 The three-story building is located on the east side of I-5 (east of the northbound vehicle lanes leading into San Ysidro).
 Foreigners (extranjeros) are required to present a valid passport in order to enter Mexico.

 Crossing the border by car south into Tijuana or north returning to the United States can sometimes involve significant delays due to enhanced security measures meant to curb the flow of illegal firearms and drug cartel cash.
 Mexican customs officials may conduct thorough vehicle searches, including X-rays.